-- The publication of a Child Safeguarding Statement. - Carrying out an annual Risk Assessment procedure at the club. - A Code of Behaviour (Underage) which includes: - Recruitment policy for those working with children - Child safeguarding training requirements - Anti-Bullying statement - Social Media policy - Guidance for Dealing with and Reporting Allegations or Concerns of Abuse - Appointing Designated Liaison Persons at the club - Appointing Children's Officer at the Club who shall be the Association's relevant persons or first point of contact in respect of this statement
+- The publication of a Child Safeguarding Statement. - Carrying out an annual Risk Assessment procedure at the club. - A Code of Behaviour (Underage) which includes: - Recruitment policy for those working with children - Child safeguarding training requirements - Anti-Bullying Statement - Social Media Policy - Guidance for Dealing with and Reporting Allegations or Concerns of Abuse - Appointing Designated Liaison Persons at the club - Appointing a Children's Officer at the Club who shall be the Association's relevant person or first point of contact in respect of this statement